Rkotwa/my-first-repo/README.md

-# Sean Kross
+# Radoslaw Kotwa

 ### Geography

-I live in the city of Baltimore, in the state of Maryland, in the United States of America.
+I live in the city of Katowice, in the state of Śląk, in Poland.

 ### Reading